ptt98hd/ebay-clone/README.md

 1. **`NodeJS` & `NPM`**

   - `NodeJS` is use to run application server & `NPM` is use to manage application dependencies.

-- If you are not install `NodeJS` & `NPM` go to this [website](https://nodejs.org/en) to download and install them.
+  - If you are not install `NodeJS` & `NPM` go to their official [website](https://nodejs.org/en) to download & install them.

 2. **`json-server` install at global**

-- `json-server` is use to run some dummy data.
+  - `json-server` is use to provide some dummy data for application.

   - If you are not install it, paste following command to your `terminal` and run it.

 ```sh
 npm install -g json-server